forem/forem/docs/technical-overview/architecture.md

 Notes are an internal tool admins can use to leave information about things.
 Example: "This user was warned for spammy content".

+## Pages

+`Pages` in the [internal dashboard](/internal/) represent static pages to be served on the site.
+Admins are in full control to create and customize them to their needs using markdown or custom HTML.
+Pages are configured with a `slug` and they will be served on either the `/page/slug` or `/slug` path.

+In order to ease development of custom HTML Pages in local environments the rake task `pages:sync` is available.
+It will listen to changes made to a local HTML file and sync its contents to an existing Page in the database with the matching `slug`.

+Example: `rake pages:sync[slug,/absolute/path/to/file.html]`

 ---

 This is far from a complete view of the app, but it covers a few core concepts.